panda3d/panda3d-docs/programming/models-and-actors/actor-animations.rst

       actor.loop('Animation Name')
       actor.stop()

-You may use the ``pose()`` method to tell an actor to hold a particular frame of the animation.
+You may use the :py:meth:`~direct.actor.Actor.Actor.pose()` method to tell an actor to hold a particular frame of the animation.
 Frames are numbered beginning at 0.

 .. only:: python